Currie Community High School

 Inclusion

 The new school and community building has been designed with inclusion of all it’s users in mind.
-Woodlands school has a very good relationship with Currie High School and the new building will offer a variety of spaces that will enhance the students’ experience.
+Woodlands school has a very good relationship with Currie High School and the new building offers a variety of spaces that will enhance the students’ experience.

-Along with classrooms in the Integrated Support Zone will be a sensory room and nurture room.
+Along with classrooms in the Integrated Support Zone, there is a sensory room and nurture room.
 Breakout and retreat spaces support the classrooms and enhance opportunities for collaborative or independent learning or space for quiet reflection.
-Breakout and retreat spaces are designed in throughout the school building to offer students a choice on where they want to work, socialise or to be alone.
+Breakout and retreat spaces are included throughout the school building to offer students a choice on where they want to work, socialise or to be alone.

 A private garden that is accessible from two of the classrooms creates another stimulating and peaceful space to learn in and enjoy.